sharmsa66/topics-explorer/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Installation
-   Please run npm install after extracting code to a directory topic-explorer
+   Please run npm install after extracting code to a directory topic-explorer.
+   Afterwards create github access token  and  place it as key <<REACT_APP_GITHUB_API_TOKEN>> in .env file.

 ## Available Scripts